gitlabhq/gitlabhq/doc/pages/README.md

 ## Next steps

+So you have successfully deployed your website, congratulations!
+Let's check what more you can do with GitLab Pages.

 ### Example projects

 Below is a list of example projects for GitLab Pages with a plain HTML website